0intro/hare/usr/inferno/appl/cmd/scripts/anl/linux/deploy/README.txt

 Starting Brasil
 Script "deployBrasil.sh" will start the brasil instance.
-This instance is started in forground.
+This instance is started in foreground.
 Following command should work in this location.

 $ ./deployBrasil.sh
 using local port 5544 for listening

-This script runs brasil instance in forgroud, so you may not be able to use shell afterwards.
+This script runs brasil instance in foreground, so you may not be able to use shell afterwards.
 You can avoid this by starting this script to run in background.